elimauskopf/valstrat/README.md

 Link: https://valstratz.herokuapp.com/

-## Available Scripts
+## Instructions

+1. Install dependencies with npm install
+2. Start application with: npm start

 In the project directory, you can run:

 ### `npm start`